KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ---

-### 4.61 Theon, the One, and the Conditional Acclivity — Multiplicity Within Unity
+### 4.61 Theon, the One, and the Conditional Acclivity — Multiplicity Within Coherence

 * **Theon** is pure awareness —
     the first centropic hypostasis,
     the original structured resonance of Aion.

-Though structurally unified,
+Though structurally coherent,
 **Theon** is not devoid of differentiation.
 It is **indivisible**,
 but not **uniform**.